 \subsection{Overview of Our Algorithm}

 We call our algorithm for computing the BCR BWT of $\mathcal{T}$ $\mathsf{grlBWT}$.
-This method relies on the ideas developed by Nong et al.~in the \textsf{SA-IS} algorithm (Section~\ref{ssec:iss}), but includes elements of grammar and run-length compression (Section~\ref{ssec:comp}).
-These new features reduce the space usage of the temporal data that $\mathsf{grlBWT}$ maintains in memory, thus decreasing both working memory and computing time.
-We now give a brief overview of our approach.
+This method relies on the ideas developed by Nong et al.~in the \textsf{SA-IS} algorithm (Section~\ref{ssec:iss}) but includes elements of grammar and run-length compression (Section~\ref{ssec:comp} to reduce the space usage of the temporary data that $\mathsf{grlBWT}$ maintains in memory.
+Overall, this idea allows us to decrease working memory and computing time.